-Webb Institute has a multitude of locations that are available to students to make their educational experience as enriching as possible.
+Webb Institute has a multitude of locations and facilities that are available to students to make their educational experience as enriching as possible.
 Below are some places on campus to help you achieve your greatest level of success.

 The ALC was designed to support new learning technologies together with distance learning capabilities.
 The classroom is a reconfigurable space that supports both individual and group learning modes.
 The room is outfitted with a video conferencing system, cameras, speakers, and microphones that support the receipt and delivery of lectures from remote and local participants.
 The video conference system is configured to allow for lecture capture and live internet streaming of lectures.
-The classroom is also fitted with education technologies, including a video whiteboard, a SmartBoard, presenter’s tablet monitor, and an Elmo document projector.

 Webb Institute has a wireless local area network that services all students, faculty, and administrators.
 Wireless transceivers are placed throughout the campus, providing access in dormitory rooms, classrooms, laboratories, library, auditorium, and various public spaces.
 All classrooms have laser printers available for student use both during and outside of class time.